Richacrafter/bypass-admin-rights/README.md

 set __COMPAT_LAYER=RUNASINVOKER : run app as Admin without Admin.

  && start "" "%1" : start at the location of opened (dragged) file.

- USAGE/TUTORIAL:
+ (I don't have skill of batch coding, maybe i'm wrong) USAGE/TUTORIAL:

  Drag your file with the shield icon on the bat file and run it!